-The following six graphs show the components of cash liability over time, (i.e., estimated payments, withholding, extensions, and final return payments) as a percentage of tax year liability; refunds paid as a share of withholding collections; and the major components of PIT cash for the 2012-13 State fiscal year.
+The following six graphs show the components of cash liability (i.e., estimated payments, withholding, extensions, and final return payments) over time as a percentage of tax year liability; refunds paid as a share of withholding collections; and the major components of PIT cash for FY 2014.
 Note the cyclical behavior of each of the cash components around a long-term trend.
 These patterns in the cash-to-liability ratios form the basis for the PIT components econometric model described below.